tim-yung/Calgary-EduRent-Analytics/readme.md

 This project is designed to assist families moving to Calgary, Canada, in finding optimal rental properties based on proximity to quality schools and community safety.
 The application integrates data from public school zones, school rankings, and real-time rental listings, enriched with crime statistics to offer a comprehensive daily report on potential housing.

+## Related Medium Article

+For a detailed account of this project, the technical challenges I faced, and the invaluable lessons I learnt, please read my detailed Medium article [here](https://medium.com/@tim_yung/optimizing-my-rental-searches-in-canada-where-top-schools-meet-safety-94d5b9a2114b).

 ## Data Sources

 ### School Data